-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)

-(1) Recommended actions for the affected area: full evacuation.
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A2) - (1) Recommended actions for the affected area: full evacuation.

 "Full evacuation" will be the recommended and acceptable action by the FDNY for this scenario.
 Severe building structural damage may cause the building to collapse.
 The FLS Director should determine the best route for all building occupants to leave the building quickly.